 - Add freshly chopped tomatoes, followed by the tomato puree and tomato paste, into the beef, pork, and sausages mixture.

 - Throw some brown sugar, dried oregano, and dried basil.

 - Add salt and pepper according to the taste and let it simmer at a low flame.

 Ta-dah!
 Your spaghetti sauce with chunks of meat and veggies is ready to go on top of the boiled spaghetti.
 You’re surely going to enjoy it.

 Can You Make Spaghetti Sauce from Pizza Sauce?
 Hell Yes!

 Here comes the most exciting part of the content you have been waiting for so long.

-What if you have spaghetti on your menu today, but you are out of spaghetti sauce and only have pizza sauce?
+What if you have spaghetti on your menu today but are out of spaghetti sauce and only have pizza sauce?